 If you are enrolled in more than 1 course and the courses are at different schools, submit a separate part-time application for each school.

 If you are taking enough courses at different schools to be considered full-time, submit a full-time application as a concurrently enrolled student.
-To learn more about concurrent enrollment, see page 13, #8 in our guide to complete the application.
-Quick Tips is available in the Resources for Students section:
+To learn more about concurrently enrolled status, see page 15, #8 in our guide to complete the application.
+The Student Loans & Grants Funding Guide is available in the Resources for Students section:

 Part-time student aid eligibility is based on your income.
 If you are married, your spouse's/partner’s income is also considered when calculating the family’s income.